sangho0n/Realtime_SMPLX_Unity/README.md

 # Shape Reconstruction

 ### Note that
 You have to maintain your own Smplx Reconstruction Server, if you want to set Smplx body shapes automatically.
-Those two endpoint would be connected  by TCP
+Those two endpoint would be connected  by TCP.

-You can make .txt file containing a hostname(ip addr) and a port number, and locate it ``./Assets/RealTimeSMPL/ShapeConf/Secrets/`` directory.
+You can make .txt file containing a hostname(ip addr) and a port number of inference server, and locate it ``./Assets/RealTimeSMPL/ShapeConf/Secrets/`` directory.
 By assigning it to UnitySocketCleint_auto.cs script's IpConf variable, it will send an image frame, receive betas and pass it to the target smplx mesh sequentially.

 The script is located at

     Main Canvas > ContainerPanel > Body > Annotatable Screen
-in the RealTimeSMPLX scene.
+in the Assets > RealTimeSMPL > Scene > RealTimeSMPLX.unity scene's Hierarchy window.

 Hostname and port number must be split by "line separator" like this
 ```text